medic/cht-docs/content/en/apps/guides/hosting/4.x/self-hosting-k3s-multinode.md

 * [Services](https://kubernetes.io/docs/concepts/services-networking/service/) - This is utilized for CouchDB nodes to discover each other through DNS rather than internal IPs, which can change.
 This is also used in the COUCH_URL so API containers can discover where CouchDB is running.

-## k3s Troubleshooting
-Another doc to be linked here